IBD Treatment in NYC

 IBD includes Crohn’s disease and ulcerative colitis.
 Both types affect the digestive system.
 In both cases, there is chronic inflammation of the intestines.

-Continuous Inflammation – With ulcerative colitis, there are no healthy areas in between inflamed spots.
+In Ulcerative colitis, inflammation affects only the large intestine.
+It affects only the innermost lining of the colon.
+With ulcerative colitis, there are no healthy areas in between inflamed spots.

 What are Symptoms of Inflammatory Bowel Disease?